letsencrypt/cp-cps/CP-CPS.md

 ### 4.10.1 Operational characteristics

-ISRG will retain revocation entries on a CRL or OCSP Response as required by the ISRG CP.
+ISRG will retain revocation entries on a CRL or OCSP Response as required by the Baseline Requirements.

 ### 4.10.2 Service availability